Mystified131/Wines-Boots/README.md

 # Wines-Boots
-A python program to mimic a private wines club
+A python program to create a list of favorite wines